NethermindEth/agg-sandbox/README.md

-# Polygon ZkEVM Contract Deployment
+# Agg-Sandox

-This repository contains scripts to deploy Polygon ZkEVM contracts to local Anvil instances running in Docker.
+This repository contains a Docker-based setup to deploy Polygon ZkEVM contracts to local Anvil instances.

 ## Prerequisites

 - Docker and Docker Compose
-- Foundry (Forge, Anvil, Cast)

 ## Setup